How to Get Rid of Christmas Tree Bugs and Spiders

 Neem Oil

-Just be warned commercially-bought neem foliar sprays may contain additional ingredients that can be harmful or leave a residue behind, so it’s best to buy clarified neem oil and mix the spray yourself.
+Just be warned: Commercially-bought neem foliar sprays may contain additional ingredients that can be harmful or leave a residue behind.
+It’s best to buy clarified neem oil and mix the spray yourself.

-Even though your tree has no roots, it can still drink through its trunk (and can even grow new roots if you use root hormone), so using a root soak means the tree will absorb the neem oil and turn it into a systemic insecticide (i.e. it will kill insects that burrow into it or try to feed on its sap).
+Even though your tree has no roots, it can still drink through its trunk (and can even grow new roots if you use root hormone).
+Using a root soak means the tree will absorb the neem oil and turn it into a systemic insecticide (i.e. it will kill insects that burrow into it or try to feed on its sap).

 You can provide a fresh root soak every three weeks without having to worry about the neem harming your pets.